non-linear/non-linear/README.md

 - 👋 Hi, I’m @non-linear.
 - 👀 I’m interested in Rust, Haskell, physics, and mathematics.
-- 🌱 I’m currently improving my Rust and my Haskell.
+- 🌱 I’m currently improving my Rust and Haskell.
-- 💞️ I’d love to learn more about the advantages of using WASM with Rust.
+- 💞️ I’d love to learn more about the creating high-performance programs in Rust and Haskell.
 - 📫 How to reach me: github@non-linear.net

 <!---